-- A supervisory responsibility with regard to exams and examinations (correctly applying examination regulations, mediation in appeals, quality assurance).
+- A supervisory responsibility with regard to the final exam, examinations and tests (correctly applying examination regulations, mediation in appeals, quality assurance).

 - enforcing regulations (guidelines for examiners, regulations regarding fraud, assessment of exams, and compensation rules);

-- granting exception to regulations on a case-by-case basis (exemptions, additional opportunities for examination, granting lenience with reference to Binding Study Advice);
+- granting exemptions from the rules in individual cases (course exemptions, additional opportunities for examination, granting lenience with reference to Binding Study Advice);

-- advisery tasks (periodic advice with reference to Binding Study Advice, advice to the dean with reference to the Teaching and Examination Regulations)
+- advisory tasks (periodic advice with reference to Binding Study Advice, advice to the dean with reference to the Teaching and Examination Regulations)

-The Examination Board consists of six members of the faculty.
-The members are appointed by the Dean.
+The Examination Board consists of six members of the academic staff and an external member.
+All members are appointed by the Dean.
 The Examination Board collectively sets up rules and policy.
 The Examination Board as a whole meets once a month.
 Each member has his own portfolio.
 The Examination Board is supported by the secretary.

 ir.
 A.J.
 Roodink